thealexcesar/book-library/README.md

 # Book Library

-This repository hosts the Livro Application project, developed as part of my studies at T-Academy.
+This repository hosts the Book Application project, developed as part of my studies at T-Academy.
 This project is a Spring Boot application that manages a book catalog, allowing [CRUD](https://pt.wikipedia.org/wiki/CRUD) operations.

 ## Central Repository